Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 The procedure is the same as when using vinegar, lemon juice or citric acid.

-This depends on how often you use it and how hard your tap water is, but try not to wait until there are heavy deposits of scale.
+This depends on how often you use it and how hard your tap water is, but try not to wait until there are heavy deposits of scale (I waited this time so I could take pictures of my kettle with a thick layer of limescale).

 As a rule of thumb, clean the inside every 6-8 weeks.